tyea/dobpicker/README.md

 *Note: The elements that the day, month and year selectors target must be select elements.
 This plugin will not work with anything else.*

-### Other
+## Author

 Written by Tom Yeadon (that's me).
 My website is http://www.tomyeadon.com incase you're interested.
-This plugin is released under the MIT license.